This post may contain affiliate links. This blog generates income via ads.

 This Apple Cinnamon Monkey Bread is the perfect breakfast treat to warm up any chilly morning.
-Soft-baked apples and cinnamon coated biscuit pieces are held together with a sweet brown sugar caramel sauce that makes this recipe the perfect way to start your day.
+Soft-baked apples and cinnamon-coated biscuit pieces are held together with a sweet brown sugar caramel sauce that makes this breakfast recipe the perfect way to start your day.

 This monkey bread recipe is a fun twist on the classic version we all grew up on.
 It’s just as easy as you remember but made a little warmer and a little richer with fresh apples and a heavy dose of cinnamon.

 My grandma used to make monkey bread for the grandkids when we stayed over at her house.
 I remember her letting us hold onto the zip top bag and shake, shake, shaking the bajeezus out of it to get every single piece of dough coated.